James D. Griffin: Postmayoral career

 Griffin remained as outspoken and controversial as a former mayor as he was during his career in City Hall.
 He frequently commented on public policy issues in Buffalo.
 He ran again for Mayor in the 1997 election, running on the Right to Life line and losing to Masiello.
-He then unsuccessfully sought a seat in the New York State Assembly against future Congressman Brian Higgins (where Griffin was defeated in his home base of South Buffalo for the only time in his elector career) and was rumored to have an interest in a seat in the Erie County Legislature that was vacated in 2001, although in the end he did not run.
+He then unsuccessfully sought a seat in the New York State Assembly against future Congressman Brian Higgins (where Griffin was defeated in his home base of South Buffalo for the only time in his electoral career) and was rumored to have an interest in a seat in the Erie County Legislature that was vacated in 2001, although in the end he did not run.
 In 2002, he led an effort to recall Masiello from office.
 This effort fell through because of petition discrepancies and disputes over whether a recall election was legal in New York State.

-In 1996, Griffin entered the New Hampshire Democratic Presidential Primary election, finishing well behind incumbent Bill Clinton, and even garnering fewer votes than perennial candidate and satirist Pat Paulsen.

 In 2003, Griffin was elected to a two-year term in the Buffalo Common Council, representing the South District.
 Taking office in 2004, Griffin was named Chairman of the Claims Committee and started working on fiscal issues relating to the Buffalo fiscal crisis.
 He also criticized Masiello's handling of city finances.
 Griffin focused much of his time on issues in his district.

 In the spring of 2005, Griffin resigned from the council with several months left in his term.
 He said he had completed what he sought to accomplish as a councilman and was retiring from public life.

 On January 28, 2007, during an interview on the Hardline with Hardwick radio program on Buffalo radio station WBEN, Griffin said he might once again run for Erie County Executive as a Democrat.
 The County Executive at that time, Joel Giambra, had announced he would not be seeking re-election.
 Then on April 15, 2007, he announced on WWKB's "Public Opinions with Wayne Mack" that he had discussed running again with his wife, and decided he did not wish to seek public office anymore.

 However, on July 17, 2007, Griffin announced that he was joining the race for the Erie County Executive seat, against fellow South Buffalonian and endorsed Democratic Party candidate Jim Keane.
 Griffin was correctly considered an underdog and did not have much—if any—money with which to run a campaign.
 When the votes were counted after the primary on September 18, 2007, Griffin ran 3rd in a three-way race with about 23% of the vote.
 He ran his campaign with only $11,000.00 against the millions his opponents spent on their campaigns.
 Griffin then said he had run his last electoral race and considered himself retired from political competition.
 Griffin later endorsed the candidacy of Republican candidate and with the assistance of his group of campaign volunteers, helped Christopher C. Collins win the election for Erie County Executive.